100 Notable alumni of

 -

-Jason Charles Beck, professionally known as Chilly Gonzales, is a Canadian musician, songwriter, and producer.
-Currently based in Cologne, Germany, he previously lived for several years in Paris.
+Jason Charles Beck, professionally known as Chilly Gonzales or just Gonzales, is a Canadian musician, songwriter, and producer.
+Currently based in Cologne, Germany, he previously lived for several years in Paris and Berlin.
 Gonzales’ career spans numerous genres.
-He is known for his rap albums, his collaborations with pop musicians like Feist and Drake, his albums of classical piano compositions (including the Solo Piano trilogy), and also for his collaborations with electronic musicians like Daft Punk and Boys Noize, the latter with whom he produces as Octave Minds.
+He is known for his rap albums, his collaborations with singer and musician Feist and rapper Drake, his albums of classical piano compositions (including the Solo Piano trilogy), and for his collaborations with electronic musicians Daft Punk and Boys Noize, the latter of whom he also produces under the moniker Octave Minds.
+In 2022, he and Plastikman released a piano rework of the latter's 1998 minimal techno classic album Consumed in collaboration with Canadian musician Tiga, titled "Consumed in Key".

 -